hammingweight/spring_on_oci/README.md

 ### Deploying the "Hello, World" Application to OCI
-If you've installed Terraform, you can now deploy the application by checking out this repo and running the `provison_configure_deploy` script
+If you've installed Terraform, you can now deploy the application by running

 ```
 $ git clone git@github.com:hammingweight/spring_on_oci.git